keboola/developers-docs/overview/encryption.md

 Your application will always read the decrypted data.

 ## UI Interaction
-When saving arbitrary configuration data (this applies especially to [Custom Science](/extend/custom-science/) and [Docker extensions](/extend/docker/), values marked by `#` character are automatically encrypted.
+When saving arbitrary configuration data, values marked by `#` character are automatically encrypted.

 This means that when saving a value: